csuriano23/dbmate/README.md

 * `--schema-file, -s "./db/schema.sql"` - a path to keep the schema.sql file.
 * `--no-dump-schema` - don't auto-update the schema.sql file on migrate/rollback
 * `--wait` - wait for the db to become available before executing the subsequent command
-* `--dbmate-engine` - switch scripts execution to DBMate engine (experimental).
+* `--dbmate-engine` - switch scripts execution to DBMate-Oracle engine (experimental).
 Default is database native engine.
 On Oracle databases this option is always on, since there is no native scripting engine

 For example, before running your test suite, you may wish to drop and recreate the test database.
 One easy way to do this is to store your test database connection URL in the `TEST_DATABASE_URL` environment variable: